 In this article, we’ll walk through the process of building your own on-demand ride-sharing platform, all without touching a single line of code.
 If you’ve ever wanted to replicate your own version of Uber, this tutorial is perfect for you.

-Steps for building an Uber clone without code are:
+The steps for building an Uber clone without code include:

 To get started, you’ll need a Bubble account.
 Then you can follow along as we build our product together.

 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your Uber clone.

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.

 In this case, we’ll start by using Bubble’s visual design tool to shape the user-interface of our application.
 If you’re replicating a version of Uber, some of the core pages you’ll want to include are:

 - Account settings page - where users can update their account information